Union Planters: Early growth (1874 – 1915)

+Frank Hill era (1915 – 1924)

 The bank's directors chose young 41-year-old Frank Hill, Napoleon Hill's son, as Read's replacement.
 Hill vowed to reinvigorate Union and Planters with "young blood, enterprise, aggressiveness and modern ideas."
 The days of his predecessor's safe and conservative stewardship of the bank was over.
 Hill encouraged new business and embraced innovation.
 In 1918 he established Union and Planters first branch location at a time when most banks operated out of a single location.
 This expansion was achieved by purchasing Mercantile National, a small and troubled institution renamed the Franklin Savings Bank and soon experienced strong growth.
 The bank celebrated its fiftieth anniversary in 1919, and Hill's leadership gave the bank every reason to celebrate.
 Union and Planters was now the largest bank in Memphis and one of the ten largest banks in the South, holding deposits of nearly twenty million dollars and having assets of nearly thirty million dollars.
 Three years after the first branch opened, a second branch was opened on Memphis' famous Beale Street.
 Union and Planters acquired the North Memphis Savings Bank the following year and converted its offices into a third branch.

+Polk scandal and aftermath (1924 – 1929)

 In 1924 Union and Planters experienced a major scandal involving an officer, Robert S. Polk.
 During the bank's decade of expansion, Polk stood out as a driving force.
 An orphan since he was 16, he came to the bank as a messenger in 1900 then rose through the ranks, his aggressive nature eventually catching the eye of Frank Hill.
 Polk became a vice president and oversaw bank operations during Hill's summer vacations in Cape Cod.
 Hill and Polk became business partners in a number of outside ventures financed by Union and Planters and seemed an unstoppable team.
 Then, Polk vanished in March 1924 with nearly $42,000 taken from a teller cage, replaced by Hill's endorsed markers.
 A teller reported to Hill that this was not the first time this had been done, and additional inquiries revealed that Polk had also diverted nearly $20,000 in Liberty Bond accounts for his own use.
 Several businessmen came forward with allegations that Polk had offered them loans from Union and Planters they would not have to repay, provided they turn over the loan proceeds to Polk.
 A day after his disappearance was reported in the local press, Polk wired Hill from El Paso, Texas that he would be returning soon and that there was no reason for concern.
 A grand jury was convened in the matter and planned to hear Polk's explanation upon his return.
 When he did arrive in Memphis, he was scheduled to appear the following morning to offer insight into what had happened the next morning.
 When he failed to appear as scheduled, authorities went to his residence.
 There they found Polk's body, his hand gripping the .38 revolver he used to kill himself.